Founder and CEO

 Todd is the CEO and co-founder of OmniSci.
-Todd originally conceived the idea for OmniSci while doing graduate research at Harvard.
-He later joined MIT's CSAIL as a research fellow, under the supervision of Sam Madden and Turing Award winner Michael Stonebraker, before founding OmniSci.
+Todd originally conceived of the idea of a GPU-accelerated analytics platform while conducting graduate research at Harvard on the role of social media in the Arab Spring, after tiring of waiting hours or sometimes days for traditional CPU-based platforms to run analytic workflows over hundreds of millions of tweets.
+He later joined MIT’s CSAIL as a research fellow, under the supervision of Sam Madden and Turing Award winner Michael Stonebraker, before founding OmniSci.

 Leveraging decades of enterprise software experience, David leads the engineering team that builds the OmniSci platform.
 Prior to joining OmniSci he was CTO for Data Virtualization at Cisco; via Cisco’s acquisition of Composite Software, where he had been CTO and VP of Engineering.
 Previously, he was CTO at online retailer eStyle; managed software product marketing at NeXT Computer; built trading systems at Kidder Peabody; and did AI research at GE Global Research.
 David holds a MS in computer science from Rensselaer Polytechnic Institute and a BS in computer science from Michigan State University.